-Stranded Texas turtle Tally heads home from north Wales
+Turtle swept 4,000 miles to Wales flies home to Texas

 Its aim is to ensure that international trade in specimens of wild animals and plants does not threaten the survival of the species.

-On arrival in the US, Tally will be transferred to the Houston Zoo, where veterinarians will ensure it is healthy enough to be released into the wild.
+On arrival in the US, Tally will be transferred to Houston Zoo, where veterinarians will ensure she is healthy enough to be released into the wild.

-If approved, researchers will attach a tracking device to monitor its movements after release.
+If approved, researchers will attach a tracking device to monitor her movements after release.

 An international team of partners will meet in Galveston to celebrate Tally's release.